San Jose JACL Manzanar Pilgrimage

-Registration to cover our costs for 2019 is estimated to be $250 per person (final cost TBD based on interest level).
-This will cover bus transportation, 2 nights hotel accomodations (double occupancy), lunch, snacks, and souvenir T-shirt.
+Registration to cover our costs for 2019 is estimated to be $250-300 per person (final cost TBD based on interest level).
+This will cover bus transportation, 2 nights hotel accommodations (double occupancy), lunch, snacks, and souvenir T-shirt.

-As we gear up for the Pilgrimage, we would like to invite you to the SJ JACL Community Action Sessions held at the Issei Memorial Building (see article on page 5).
+As we gear up for the Pilgrimage, we would like to invite you to the SJ JACL Community Action Sessions held at the Issei Memorial Building.
 These meetings will provide foundational information about the Japanese American Incarceration, the Japanese American Redress Movement, and CAIR projects.